-This Training Conference
+This Training Programme

 This interactive training programme aims to provide secondary school teachers with ideas and strategies for both staff and pupils to develop effective and engaging cross-curricular digital competencies.

 The session will highlight a range of creative and engaging online tools, communities and services which provide opportunities to develop pupil critical thinking skills; effective collaboration, participation and online communication.
-It will explore how schools can develop a culture of digital citizenship and wellbeing which embraces positive values and behaviours.
+It will explore how schools can develop a culture of digital citizenship and well-being which embraces positive values and behaviours.